intel/kubevirt-gfx-sriov/README.md

    sudo apt install curl -y
    ```

 4. Install **K3s**.
 This step will setup a single node cluster where the host function as both the server/control plane and the worker node.
-This step is only required if you don't already have a Kubernetes cluster setup that you can use.
+This step is only required if you don't already have a Kubernetes cluster setup that you can use

    *Note: K3s is a lightweight Kubernetes distribution suitable for Edge and IoT use cases.
    ```sh